-Depression affects over 17 million (7%) of American Adults each year, according to the National Institute of Mental Health.
+Depression affects over 17 million American Adults (about 7%) each year, according to the National Institute of Mental Health.
 Cannabidiol, or CBD, was found to have antidepressant-like effects in a 2014 study done by the Institute of Psychiatry.
 There are thousands of testimonials all over the internet that support this finding.

 CBG: Cannabigerol.
 What is CBG?
 Can It Help Me?